bjornmeansbear/lectureScripts/ASustainableDesigner.md

 It slowly rubbed off on me, and started to show a lot more options,

-## The Sustainabilitist Principles Xtra

-I am going to launch right in with a work called _The Sustainabilitist Principles_.
-This was really the culmination of my time in Graduate School.
-I conceived this as a response to a question I posed myself, a question meant to inspire a body of works: “What does sustainable graphic design look like?"

-_The Sustainabilitist Principles_ was the end of a process, the amalgmation of all my different ideas at the time.
-In this piece were all kinds of things coming together…

 ±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±

 What comes to mind when you hear the phrase “sustainable graphic design?”
 Brown paper?
 Soy Ink?
 Bamboo?
 Is there a particular aesthetic?
 Is there a particular kind of client?
 Is there a particular product?
 Is there a particular visual trope or particular look or feel?
 How about a particular message?
 A particular manufacturing process?

-I've ruminating over this question for years, and I’ve never quite been satisfied with my half-answers.
+I've ruminating over this question for years, and I’ve never quite been satisfied with much of what I've done.

 I still haven’t found a solid solution.

 I am currently inclined to believe that there is no single way that sustainable graphic design looks, nor a single “correct” way that it is made (what materials it might be, or what processes it includes can be easily sorted into good, bad, ugly, less bad, etc. — but one golden solution does not exist).
-However, I do believe there are some particular messages and clients that are not okay if you are a sustainabilitist.

-Where does a designer start in sorting this out?

 ## A Place to Start

 John Ehrenfeld states in the book _Flourishing_ “The key to doing something about sustainability is that you first have to say what you want to sustain.”

 Ehrenfeld wants to sustain that “all humans and other life should flourish” (pg 23).

 Using Ehrenfeld’s thinking, Sustainable Graphic Design is design made for clients that believe all life should flourish, design made to promote messages about sustainability-as-flourishing, and design made with materials and processes that promote and sustain the state of flourishing too.

 Graphic designers are form makers.

 Sustainable graphic designers must make formal decisions.
 How does the sustainable designer concern themselves with the forms and aesthetics of a solution?

 Are there visual choices that are more sustainable?

 What form says “I believe that humans and all life should flourish?”

 Are aesthetics as they relate to sustainability even important?

 These are complicated questions.